 A quick look at the features

-- Uses the same MI Home App that has the similar functionality as the S50 and first gen Xiaomi
+- Uses the same MI Home App that has similar functionality as the S5 and first-gen Xiaomi

 - Adaptive random navigation relies on external sensors to map and choose the best cleaning path